PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-16/roleplaying/roleplaying-simulation-lab.md

 kubectl apply -f web-game-deployment.yaml
 ```

-* **Pro-tip:** you can use the following kubectl command to change the image of a Deployment.
+* **Pro-tip:** you can use the following `kubectl` command to change the image of a _Deployment_.

 `kubectl set image deployment/web-game web-game=$image:$version`

-4. Try to open the application from your laptop browser using the LoadBalancer service IP address and port
+4. Try to open the application from your laptop browser using the _LoadBalancer_ service IP address and port

 `http://<load-balancer-ip>:60000/`

-5. Figure out what's wrong with the LoadBalancer service
+5. Figure out what's wrong with the _LoadBalancer_ service

-6. Change the web-game-lb-service.yaml file to fix it, then delete the previous LoadBalancer object and create a new one:
+6. Change the `web-game-lb-service.yaml` file to fix it, then delete the previous _LoadBalancer_ object and create a new one.

 ```shell
 vi web-game-lb-service.YAML